smartprocure/mobx-autoform/README.md

 | `reset()`     | A method to reset the field back to the value it had when the form was instantiated                                                        |
 | `validate()`  | A method to validate only the current field                                                                                                |

-Additionally, the field will be extended with the following props if `arrayFields` is present:
+Additionally, the field will be extended with the following props if `items` is present:

 | Prop                 | Description                                                                                                                  |
 | ----                 | -----------                                                                                                                  |